Get the Free 6-Step Plan →

 What You'll Learn

-“This is our room.
-I’ve set it up for you, but we’re going to make decisions together to make it work better for us.”
+"This is our classroom.
+I've set it up for you, but we're going to make decisions together that help it run even better."

 • Plant Care Leader